Understanding Amazon Product Safety: FBA Rules for Third-Party Sellers

 To be unequivocally trusted by consumers and avoid unscrupulous activity, Amazon has historically taken a shoot-first and ask-questions-later approach to anything that could damage its customer relationship.
 This allows Amazon to arrest harmful activity while investigating situations and resolutions implemented.

+Amazon’s commitment to recalls and product safety ensures that consumers are protected from hazardous products.
 While a reasonable strategy for consumers, it can be brutal to the business health of brands and resellers selling compliant products.
-However, it is unfairly included in adverse actions taken by Amazon.
 To ensure business continuity, Sellers should have alternative fulfillment strategies in place, even if dormant, that can help mitigate these risks.
 This new ruling does not govern seller-fulfilled orders because Amazon is not the ‘distributor’ for non-FBA fulfillments.

 One example would be to have the warehouse infrastructure, inventory, and staff available that can take over the fulfillment of Amazon orders in a pinch (it is this author’s opinion that ALL Amazon 3P Sellers should be selling FBM, Fulfilled by Merchant, aka MFN, Merchant Fulfillment Network because it increases sales by increasing discoverability of products).